copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New function check_gear_next_turn(), which sets a flag on a monster that it should reassess its worn equipment for anything better at the beginning of its next turn.
+- New function piercer_hit(), an xhity-compatible function that handles what happens when a piercer attacks something by falling.